Julioxfiles/git-commands/README.md

 Here it is: https://www.youtube.com/watch?v=mBYSUUnMt9M

-Thank you so much for your special efforts and sharing to freeCodeCamp and for all your contributions to us, the developers arround the world.
+Thank you so much to freeCodeCamp for your special efforts and sharing, and for all your contributions to us, the developers arround the world.

 https://www.freecodecamp.org